 Wooden toys come directly from natural materials.

 They put your baby in touch with their natural world, which is enduring and always relevant.
 By connecting them to their environment this way, you encourage a connection to the qualities of the earth.
-While it is important to understand society and all the wonders humans have created, it is also of the utmost importance that children connect to their natural world.
-Having this relationship will inspire their creativity and ground them in history and the foundation of innovation—because all inventions ultimately come from the earth.
+While it is important to understand society and all the wonders humans have created, it is also valuable for children to connect to their natural world.

 Wooden toys are highly durable.